Aniruddha7/EVA/cattle_classification/README.md

 -> Pass these images for training using MobileNetV3 model since it is a lightweight model (weights files only have ~6Mb) that is best suited for deploying on mobile phones or other low end devices

--> Trian the model with 5 KFolds for 40 epochs separately and save the weights file for future reference.
+-> Train the model with 5 KFolds for 40 epochs separately and save the weights file for future reference.
 The reason behind implementing K-Fold is to get better accuracy and to avoid misclassification of images between different herds

 -> If the use case is such that you capture new images for classification, then you can directly use this pretrained weight that has trianed for 40 epochs